CodingGarden/seedling-school-01-frontend-project/README.md

 * Custom Backend API (Like express / django etc.)
 * Custom Backend Database (Mongo, MySQL)
 * Firestore / firebase

-## How to Participate

-1. Copy the Project Description Template into your own git repo
-  * Copy the description from [here](https://raw.githubusercontent.com/CodingGarden/seedling-school-01-frontend-project/master/PROJECT_DESCRIPTION_TEMPLATE.md)
-  * Do not fork or clone this repo.
-  * Create your own repo on github named after your application
-2. Fill out Project Description Template in your own git repo and push to github
-3. Open an issue on this repo with a link to your project description
-  * Link to the description file
-  * Paste your 2 - 3 sentence description
-  * Link to the API you plan to use
-4. Leave a comment on the issue as to the current state of your project
-  * Submitted / Description under review
-  * Project Started
-  * Need a lesson on a topic
-  * Need Help with a Bug
-  * Project Deployed
-  * Waiting for Code Review
-  * Waiting for Feedback

 ## FAQ